-In consideration of the use of for a temporary shelter for school children during a School District determined emergency, Jefferson High School District #1 to defend and hold harmless for injuries or property damage arising out of such use.
+n consideration of the use of for a temporary shelter for school children during a School District determined emergency, Jefferson in the second ligh School District #1 to defend and hold harmless for injuries or property damage arising out of su ch use.
 The coverage is to be in effect while students are at your location.
-The students will be supervised by District employees while on your premises.
+The students will be supervise ed by District employees while on your premises.